mathigon/textbooks/content/probability/content.md

 <!-- TODO all "wearing a coat" are the same -->

 *Wearing flip-flops* **is** related to whether or not someone is *wearing sunglasses*.
 It’s because [[these are both things you’ll do on a hot day | these are both things you do on tuesdays | they're both cheap items of clothing]]. _{.pill.blue}Wearing a scarf_ and _{.pill.green}wearing a coat_ are also related.
-The reason that this can be useful for helping cure diseases is because we wanted to know whether _{.pill.red}a person getting better_ is *related* to _{.pill.blue}them taking the pill_, i.e. is it dependent on whether they have taken the pill or not.
+The reason that this can be useful for helping cure diseases is because we wanted to know whether a person _{.pill.red}getting better_ is *related* to _{.pill.blue}them taking the pill_, i.e. is it dependent on whether they have taken the pill or not.

+---
+> id: buckets
+> goals: buckets

 <!-- picture of chicken soup and ladder and coins -->
 When two things really have no effect on each other, we call them **independent**.
 Which of these pairs of statements are independent?